Lynn Dalby

-Lynn Dalby (born 17 February 1947) is an English actress.
+Lynn Margaret Dalby (17 February 1947 – 22 October 2025) was an English actress.

+Early life and career

-Dalby was born in Harrogate, West Riding of Yorkshire, England.
+Lynn Margaret Dalby was born in Harrogate, West Riding of Yorkshire, England on 17 February 1947.

-Career

 She trained at the Corona Theatre School with future Emmerdale co-star Frazer Hines.

-Her first TV appearance in 1964 was in Crossroads as a secretary called Rita Hughes.
-In 1969 she took part in the TV comedy series, again playing under the name Rita, called The Gnomes of Dulwich alongside actors Hugh Lloyd and Terry Scott.
+Her first television appearance in 1964 was in Crossroads as a secretary called Rita Hughes.
+In 1969 she took part in the television comedy series, again playing under the name Rita, called The Gnomes of Dulwich alongside actors Hugh Lloyd and Terry Scott.